monam99/mmohamma.github.io/_pages/about.md

 Research
 ======
 My primary research interests lie in the intersection of Computer Science and Economics.
-In particular, I am interested in using mathematical and algorithmic methods to provide approximately efficient solutions in fields including _Matching Theory_, _Game Theory_, and _Mechanism Design_, especially under uncertainty and where incomplete information, agents’ incentives, and computational complexity need to be considered.
+In particular, I am interested in using mathematical and algorithmic methods to provide approximately efficient solutions in fields including _Matching Theory_, _Game Theory_, and _Mechanism Design_, especially under uncertainty and where incomplete information, agents’ incentives, and computational complexity need to be considered. <br>
 So far I have worked on:
 * Prophet Inequality
 * Spectral Graph Theory